 - breastfeeding aides

 - extra water

-- diapers, wipes and extra changes of clothes
+- diapers, wipes and extra clothes

 - tire patch kit or can of seal-in-air product to repair flat tires on your wheelchair or scooter

 - pair of heavy gloves to protect your hands while wheeling over glass or other sharp debris

 - latex-free gloves for anyone providing personal care to you

 - spare deep-cycle battery for a motorized wheelchair or scooter

 - a lightweight, manual wheelchair as a backup to a motorized wheelchair, if possible

 - spare catheters, if needed